ds-repos/ds-base/README.md

    make install
    ```

-   This will install essential packages like cmake, ninja, mdnsresponder, libdispatch, and build GNUstep along with customized applications.
+   This will install essential packages like cmake, ninja, mdnsresponder, and build GNUstep along with customized applications.

    ## Customization